 Wild and Scenic Rivers Act, 16 U.S.C.
 1271, et seq.
 This Act preserves the outstanding natural, cultural, and recreational values in a free-flowing condition for the enjoyment of present and future generations.
-No impacts to wild and scenic rivers are anticipated as no civil works projects are located on wild and scenic designated segments of the Niobrara or Missouri rivers.
+No impacts to wild and scenic rivers are anticipated as no civil works projects are located on wild and scenic designated segments of the Missouri River.